Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Variance Decomposition Model

 \section{Variance Decomposition Model}

-But perhaps most novel and important contribution for areas beyond education is the structural decomposition of misalignment error.
+This appendix formalizes the structural decomposition used to attribute observed misalignment error to facets of a fully crossed evaluation design, introduced in Section~\ref{sec:vardecomp} and discussed in Section~\ref{sec:discvardec}.
+The aim is not merely to report error, but to identify which portions of error are (i) developer-controllable (\textsc{LLM}, \textsc{Prompt}), (ii) systemic and shared across implementations (\textsc{Item}, \textsc{Obs}, and their interactions), and (iii) irreducibly idiosyncratic at the granularity of a single score (cell-specific residual variation).
+While our application concerns classroom instruction, the design and estimands apply broadly to LLM evaluation whenever outputs are compared to noisy, multifaceted targets.

+We present the framework with sufficient generality that it can be applied to any fully crossed evaluation design, not only in education but wherever LLM outputs are compared against noisy, multi-faceted ground truth.
+We are not aware of prior use of this method in the ACL literature, and we hope it proves useful to researchers seeking to disentangle controllable from irreducible sources of error in high-noise evaluation contexts.
 We hope the methods will support others in being able to understand how much of the error they are seeing in their models is irreducible in contexts where their signal is clouded by many facets of variation \citep{brennan_generalizability_2001,brennan_advanced_2001,brennan_coecients_2003}.
-We have not seen this method anywhere in our ACL literature, and its quantification can provide hope where researchers have worked tirelessly on language problems that have been difficult to measure, and to at least have a statistical tool whereby they can estimate the extent to which their results are sensitive to various permutations of models or prompts.
 Education happened to be the content matter of this study, but the study is about the ability to measure in high-noise contexts, with noisy labels and mismatched grain sizes.
 We hope this work helps to create a middle ground between “gold standard” labels and qualitative research: the “pewter standard” labels, perhaps.

-The variance decomposition model was fit using the \texttt{brms} package \cite{burkner_bayesian_2021} in R with weakly informative default priors (which for variance components are \texttt{student\_t(3, 0, 2.5)} for each random effect modeled).
-The model converged with all $\hat{R} \le 1.075$.

-Each term in the model represents a source of variance: $\mu$: The grand mean of the misalignment error; $\alpha_c \sim N(0, \sigma^2_C)$: The random effect of classroom $c$; $\beta_i \sim N(0, \sigma^2_I)$: The random effect of instructional item $i$; $\gamma_m \sim N(0, \sigma^2_M)$: The random effect of model $m$; $\delta_p \sim N(0, \sigma^2_P)$: The random effect of prompt $p$; Subsequent terms, e.g., $(\alpha\beta)_{ci} \sim N(0, \sigma^2_{CI})$, represent the two-way, three-way, and four-way interaction effects; $\varepsilon_{cimp} \sim N(0, \sigma^2_{res})$: The final unexplained residual variance.
-By calculating the proportion of total variance accounted for by each component (e.g., $\hat{\sigma}^2_M / \hat{\sigma}^2_{total}$), we can determine the relative contribution of each factor to the overall misalignment between FM ratings and student learning outcomes.
-This is illustrated in Figure \ref{fig:bayes}.
-The formula and all hyperparameters used are shown in Figure \ref{fig:bayes} (iterations, chains, cores, thinning).
-It converged with the same variance estimates as were obtained from our preliminary frequentist version of the model, which converged without any issues or warnings, using the same formula as found in Fig. \ref{fig:bayes} but using \texttt{lme4}.